ecmwf-lab/climetlab-s2s-ai-challenge/README.md

   - `observations/forecast`
     - From 2020/01/01 to 2021/02/20, weekly every 7 days (every Thurday).
     - This a evaluation dataset and must **not** be used during training.
-    - In theory, these data should not be disclosed during the competition, but the nature of the data make is possible to access it from other means.
+    - In theory, these data should not be disclosed during the challenge, but the nature of the data make is possible to access it from other means.
 That is the reason why the code used for training model must be submitted along with the prediction (as a jupyter notebook) and the top ranked proposition will be reviewed by the organizing board. (_Question:To be discussed_)

 _Question : Should we split this "observations" dataset into two dataset to make it clear to communicate : "do not use observation/forecast during training"._